IsaMorphic/DATOneArchiver/README.md

 However, that last part has severe limitations.
 To modify a file within a DAT archive using **QuickBMS**:

 1. The file must already exist within the DAT archive.
-In other words, if `fart.txt` does not exist in `POTTY_HUMOR.DAT`, you're out of luck; It cannot be added.
+In other words, if `fart.txt` does not already exist in `POTTY_HUMOR.DAT`, you're out of luck; It cannot be added.
 2. The new version must be either smaller than or the same size as the current in-archive data
 3. You must be lucky (somewhat). **QuickBMS**, like all other software, isn't perfect.
 Bugs exist that can and will screw stuff up.